MicrosoftDocs/EMDocs/EMDocs/Solutions/fasttrack-center-benefit-process-for-ems-microsoft-responsibilities.md

 -   Provide remote support assistance to you for the required configuration activities as listed in the detailed phase descriptions.

--   Provide available documentation and software tools, admin consoles, and scripts to help you reduce or eliminate configuration tasks.
+-   Provide available documentation, software tools and admin consoles to help you reduce or eliminate configuration tasks.

 ## Initiate phase

--   Contact you within 30 days of the purchase of eligible licenses for a new tenant.

 -   Work with you to begin onboarding.